Practical guides for safer release decisions.

 Go/no-go release decisions: a framework for engineering leaders

-A good go/no-go meeting should not be a status ritual.
-It should be a focused decision about evidence, risk, and ownership.
+A good go/no-go meeting is a short, focused decision about evidence, risk, and ownership — not a status ritual.

 Why test coverage alone does not prove a release is safe